Versona contract

 3. Knowledge references

-List the key documents the Versona agent should reference:
+List the key documents the Versona should reference:

 • Discipline README (body of knowledge overview).